Job outlooks for Real estate agents and salespersons

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Real estate agents and salespersons in the Lower Mainland - Southwest region:
+Here are some key facts about real estate agents and salespersons in the Thompson - Okanagan region:

 • Real estate agents and salespersons mainly work in the following sectors: